 "We don’t see things as they are; we see them as we are." - Anonymous

 Above all, we need to be on the same page.
-Scale-based skis are the most optimal tool for this endeavor as a whole.
+Scale-based skis are the an optimal tool for this endeavor as a whole.
 That is, unless you are a skimo racer who plans to come with race skis and you can ski them in 3 feet of powder or facets safely, and comfortably transition in under a minute, every 10 minutes, with a heavy pack, and are sure that this won't frustrate you.
 Otherwise, yes, you should seriously consider scale-based skis.
 They make narrower ones, and they make fatter ones.

 You should be a pretty good skier.
 If skiing powder is a challenge, it will be even harder with a heavy pack pulling you into the back seat.
 Skiing breakable crust without proper skill with a heavy pack is injury prone and thus dangerous.
 Above all, you should be able to ski safely, even if that is not stylish.